-It represents one of Nissan’s most valuable models, and the true pinnacle of JDM engineering.
+It represents one of Nissan’s most valuable models and the true pinnacle of JDM engineering.
 It’s an iconic Japanese performance car and a true track-warrior that could rival Europe’s best sports cars of that time.
-Its unique design made Skyline’s one of the most sought-after cars that Japan has ever produced.
+Its unique design made Skyline one of the most sought-after cars that Japan has ever produced.
 For over six decades, the Skyline badge was renowned as one of the fastest Nissans you can buy and proved to be extremely capable in the right hands.
 Today, we will go into detail about what to look for and how much to pay when purchasing a Nissan Skyline.

 In the late ’70s, the Skyline C210 GT-EX was presented to the world with a turbocharged engine, making it one of the first cars to get this innovative technology.
-The turbo 2.0-liter engine was also used in the Skyline RS-X Turbo and remained one of the signature features of Skyline lineup until today.
+The turbo 2.0-litre engine was also used in the Skyline RS-X Turbo and remained one of the signature features of the Skyline lineup until today.

-The power output ranged from diminutive 91 HP from 1.8-liter naturally aspirated four-cylinder, all the way up to 280 HP (closer to 320 HP) from a 2.6-liter twin-turbo engine found in the GT-R version.
+The power output ranged from a diminutive 91 HP from a 1.8-litre naturally aspirated four-cylinder, all the way up to 280 HP (closer to 320 HP) from a 2.6-litre twin-turbo engine found in the GT-R version.
 Of course, most enthusiasts look for the famous GT-R model or its rarer and more exclusive versions named the Nismo, N1, V-Spec, or the V-Spec II.
 However, those models are now well beyond the reach of the average Skyline fan.
 The good news is that the R32 range consists of a GTS model equipped with a naturally aspirated or turbocharged 2.0 or 2.5-liter six-cylinder with power ranging anywhere from 155 to 220 HP.
 Back in the late ’80s, those were significant numbers.
 Even today, 220 HP is still very respectable.

 43,934 R32 Skylines were produced from 1989 to 1994.